Is Pest Control Right for Your Business?

 The Hidden Cost of Pest Problems in Commercial Settings

 Every year, businesses across Texas, Oklahoma, Louisiana, and Mississippi face a critical decision: invest in professional pest control or handle pest issues reactively.
-The National Pest Management Association reports that rodents alone contaminate enough food annually to feed 200 million people, while the CDC documents over 35 diseases spread by common commercial pests.
+According to the National Pest Management Association, rodents alone contaminate enough food annually to feed 200 million people, while the CDC documents over 35 diseases spread by common commercial pests.

 But here's what most business owners don't realize: the question isn't whether pests will find your facility—it's whether you'll detect and address them before they impact your operations, reputation, and revenue.